Cabinet reshuffle: Six Sudanese ministers resign, one dismissed

-Ministers Asmaa Abdallah (Foreign Affairs), Ibrahim El Badawi (Finance and Economic Planning), Adil Ibrahim (Energy and Mining), Eisa Osman (Agriculture and Natural Resources), Hashim Tahir (Transport and Infrastructure), and Alameldin Abdallah (Animal Resources) submitted their resignations at the cabinet meeting yesterday.
+Ministers Asmaa Abdallah (Foreign Affairs), Ibrahim El Badawi (Finance and Economic Planning), Adil Ibrahim (Energy and Mining), Eisa Osman (Agriculture and Natural Resources), Hashim Tahir (Transport and Infrastructure), and Alameldin Abdallah (Animal Wealth) submitted their resignations at the cabinet meeting yesterday.

 The PM said that the decision to replace seven ministers “came after a thorough and accurate evaluation of the performance of the executive body, in order to implement the tasks of the transitional period and respond to the rapid economic and social changes”.